THE MINNESOTA MEMO Winter 2022

 By Janet Dickelman

-On Saturday we have a great variety of sessions.
+On Saturday we have the following programming:

 By Patty Slaby